 Seen pretty pictures but have no idea scientifically what’s colliding with what?
-That’s okay.
-We’re not all physics masters.
+That’s okay – we’re not all physics masters.
 In brief, the Northern and Southern Lights have the same origin.
 Auroras occur when fully charged particles burst from the sun, creating a solar wind.
 This solar wind is drawn to the North and South poles, producing nature’s finest light show.
-Atoms deliver various colours; green and red representing oxygen, and nitrogen reflected in green and blue.
+Electrons in the upper atmosphere hit different atoms to produce different colours – greenish yellow from oxygen, and blue from nitrogen.

-Don’t expect to see a dancing rainbow with the naked eye though, you’ll need a camera.
-According to Margaret Sonnemann, creator of the Aurora Australis Tasmania Facebook group (50,000+ followers) and the Aurora Chaser’s Handbook, it is unlikely to see any colour.
+Don’t expect to see a dancing rainbow with the naked eye though, you’ll need a camera for that.
+According to Margaret Sonnemann, founder of the Aurora Australis Tasmania Facebook group (70,500 + followers) and the Aurora Chaser’s Handbook, you’re unlikely to see any colour.
 “Our eyes are not designed to pick up colour at night.
-I saw my first aurora about 20 years ago and although I’ve seen bright colours, it is very rare.”
+I saw my first aurora about 20 years ago and although I’ve seen bright colours, it’s very rare.”

-South Arm Peninsula (about 40 kilometres south east of Hobart) is popular with avid aurora hunters for its still bays, ideal for reflections.
-Other favourite spots include Rosny Hill, Howden, Dodges Ferry, Seven Mile, Tinderbox and even Cockle Creek (120km from Hobart) on Tasmania’s far south tip.
+South Arm Peninsula (about 40 kilometres south-east of Hobart) is popular with avid aurora hunters for its still bays, ideal for reflections.
+Other favourite spots include Hope Beach, Rosny Hill, Howden, Dodges Ferry, Seven Mile Beach, Tinderbox and even Cockle Creek (120 km from Hobart) on Tasmania’s far southern tip.
 One can’t drive any further south in Australia, so naturally it’s a prime position for this southern marvel.

 This is the bit where those of us who stick to auto on our cameras need to get brave.
 First task, set your camera to manual.
 If you’re serious about capturing a decent aurora image, you’ll also need a tripod, an SLR camera and a remote so that there’s no movement affecting your Southern Lights showstopper.

-The lens needs to be as wide as possible and same goes for aperture.
-This allows maximum light into the camera (lowest f-stop, around f/2.8 to f/4) is a good guide.
-Opt for your cameras highest ISO (800 to 3200 is a good starting point) and a shutter speed of anywhere from 5 to 15 seconds.
+The lens needs to be as wide as possible and the same goes for aperture.
+This allows maximum light into the camera: Lowest f-stop, around f/2.8 to f/4, is a good guide.
+Opt for your camera’s highest ISO (800 to 3200) and a shutter speed of anywhere from 5 to 15 seconds.
 Lastly, set your focus to infinity and you’re set to capture the dance.

-Hobart photographer Loic Le Guilly has setup a website dedicated to the Aurora Australis with tips and resources for photographing the night sky in Tasmania www.auroraaustralistasmania.org.
-He, like many have been captivated.
+Hobart photographer Loic Le Guilly has a website dedicated to the Aurora Australis with tips and resources for photographing the night sky in Tasmania.
+He, like many, has been captivated by the lights.
 His work even involves 360 degree captures of auroras.

-“I captured my first aurora in 2012, almost by chance, and I have been in love ever since.
-There is something exciting and magical about going out at night trying to capture the elusive aurora.
+“I captured my first aurora in 2012, almost by chance, and I’ve been in love ever since.
+There’s something exciting and magical about going out at night trying to capture the elusive aurora.
 But even when the lights don’t show up, the night sky in Tassie is one of the best in the world and the Milky Way always puts on a great show.”